SunnyPerProvare/SCCMDocs.it-it/sccm/core/servers/deploy/configure/sql-server-alwayson-for-a-highly-available-site-database.md

     SELECT @dbname = sd.name FROM sys.sysdatabases sd WHERE sd.dbid = DB_ID()

     IF (@dbname = N'master' OR @dbname = N'model' OR @dbname = N'msdb' OR @dbname = N'tempdb' OR @dbname = N'distribution' ) BEGIN
-    RAISERROR(N'ERROR: Script is targetting a system database.
+    RAISERROR(N'ERROR: Script is targeting a system database.
 It should be targeting the DB you created instead.', 0, 1) GOTO Branch_Exit;
     END ELSE
     PRINT N'INFO: Targeted database is ' + @dbname + N'.'